flowtoolz/flowtoolz.github.io/_posts/2019-09-27-the-reasons-for-why-i-hate-xcode-interface-builder.md

 The road to complexity hell is plastered with well intended technologies.
 And after having been forced to deal with Apple Xcode's Interface Builder in all big client projects, I'm convinced its promises are an illusion.

 So why am I such a hater on the Interface Builder?
-An even better questionis: Why would any **professional** use it?
+An even better question is: Why would any **professional** use it?
 While the IB *may* help to build simple rough prototypes (I'm not even sure about that), it is really no option for professional apps.

 This article ends on a list of 25 issues that I experienced with the Interface Builder across multiple commercial projects.
 However, those issues are really just arbitrary symptoms of an underlying problem: The Interface Builder violates fundamental [principles of software architecture](https://www.flowtoolz.com/2019/08/24/architecture-is-principled-software-development.html).
 We could certainly find even more symptoms because going against basic principles manifests in countless unpredictable ways.